 2004 Mundi Cromo Liga Lionel Messi #617

-Although it’s not widely recognized by collectors as Messi’s main rookie card (because it’s not considered a major card manufacturer release), the 2004 Mundi Cromo card is his true rookie – It’s his first issued card as a Barcelona player.
+Although it’s not widely recognized by collectors as Messi’s main rookie card (because it’s not considered a major soccer card product by many), the 2004 Mundi Cromo card is his true rookie – It’s the first issued Messi Barcelona card.